nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/external-authentication-methods.md

 After an external authentication method is configured and marked as active, users will see a new authentication option on the login page.

-> [!NOTE]
->
-> You can enable an auto registration for users logged-in using external methods.
-To do so, go to **Configuration → Settings → Customer Settings**.
-In the **External authentication settings** section of the Customer Settings tab tick the **Auto register enabled** checkbox.

 ## Manage the external authentication methods